avaframe/AvaFrame/docs/moduleIn2Trans.rst

 **Read ASCII file to dictionary:**

-``rasterHeaderData = readRaster(fname):`` takes a .asc file name as input uses readASCdata2numpyArray and returns the header information as well as the raster data in a numpy array in a dictionary.
+``rasterHeaderData = readRaster(fname):`` takes a .asc file path as input, uses readASCdata2numpyArray and returns the header information as well as the raster data (2D numpy array) in a dictionary.
 ::

 		rasterHeaderData['header'] = header